 In 1998, Barton Springs brought me together with my future husband, Mike Blizzard.
 I volunteered for the bond election campaign to conserve 15,000 acres over the Edwards Aquifer, and Mike was running the campaign.
 After some intense campaign flirtations, we started dating immediately after the campaign victory and were married four years later.
 We also formed some of our closest lifelong friendships during that time.

 During the late ‘90s and early 2000s, I served on the SOS Action PAC, and later as a board member of the Save Our Springs Alliance.
 In 2007, I became a board member of the newly formed Friends of Barton Springs Pool.
 We advocated for the pool master plan process authorized by the City, organized community forums, and established regular volunteer pool cleanings which continue today.
-(One of my fondest memories is of Steve Barnick experimenting with innovative pool-cleaning and dragging techniques that only an engineer could dream up!)
 In 2008-09 I served on the working group to help develop the Barton Springs Interpretive Plan, which was an outgrowth of the master plan process.